Isomorphism Properties of Optimality and Equilibrium Solutions under Equivalent Information Structure Transformations: Stochastic Dynamic Games and Teams: Connections to Results from the Stochastic Games Literature

-The proof builds on establishing the best-response maps as a contraction mapping in a Banach space of properly defined square-integrable policies, where sufficient conditions for the contraction has been introduced in \cite[Eq.
+The proof builds on establishing the best-response maps in the single-stage case as a contraction mapping in a Banach space of properly defined square-integrable policies, where sufficient conditions for the contraction have been introduced in \cite[Eq.
 (13)]{bas78a}.
-Crucial in this analysis is the fact that conditional expectation itself is a non-expansive map.
-Here, we address the preceding class of NZSGs under policy-dependent and static measurements with control-sharing reductions, and we compare our results to those of Theorem \ref{basar78} from \cite{bas78a}.
-The following result is a corollary to Theorems \ref{the:stationary policies games} and \ref{the:gamecsstationary policies}, and also Corollary \ref{corollary:un}.
+Crucial in this analysis is the fact that conditional expectation itself is a non-expansive map, which is employed in an appropriate way at every stage of the decision process for the multi-stage setting (see \cite[Section IV]{bas78a}).
+Here, we address the preceding class of NZS DGs under PD and SMCS reductions, and we compare our results to those of Theorem \ref{basar78}.
+The following result is a corollary to Theorems \ref{the:stationary policies games} and \ref{the:gamecsstationary policies}.